TTK4145-Students-2021/project-group29/Distributer/README.md

 ## By example
 A hall call upward button on the third floor is pressed on one of the peers in the system.
-The **Assigner-module** of this peer calculates which peer that should take the order, and send the order to the **Distributer-module**.
-In the **Distributer-module** the peer transmits messages containing information about the order to the other peers and recieves acknowledgments of that the order has been recieved from the other peers.
-When all acknowledgments has been recieved from the peers, the order is sent to the **Executer-module** of the assigned elevator.
-In the **Executer-module** the assigned elevator adds the order to its local queue and executes the order within a certain amount of time.
+The Assigner-module of this peer calculates which peer that should take the order, and send the order to the Distributer-module.
+In the Distributer-module the peer transmits messages containing information about the order to the other peers and recieves acknowledgments of that the order has been recieved from the other peers.
+When all acknowledgments has been recieved from the peers, the order is sent to the Executer-module of the assigned elevator.
+In the Executer-module the assigned elevator adds the order to its local queue and executes the order within a certain amount of time.